DigiBP/digibp-appenzell/README.md

 |Heroku|Heroku is a PaaS (Platform as a Services) which is used to quickly build, run, and operate the Camunda in the cloud. |
 |Zapier|Zapier is a web-based service that allows end users to integrate the web applications.

+# Process Description (Application/Registration Unemployment Insurance)
+The following chapter describes the basic idea behind the selected process.

 ## AS-IS Highlevel Process
 1. The unemployed has to report in person to the Regional Employment Centre (REC/RAV) at one of Basel Canton's two locations by no later than the day the person becomes unemployed.
 REC will provide the unemployed with the necessary forms and informs about how to proceed.
 * An official form of ID is required - for foreign nationals this would be the residence permit or settlement permit. <br>
 2. With the received application, the unemployed will receive an appointment for the recording and registration of his/her personal data. <br>
 3. Registration of personal data.
 The following documents are required:
 * An OASI-IV insurance certificate or health insurance card <br>
 * Official piece of personal identification <br>
 * Residence certificate or a residence confirmation from your commune of residence <br>
 * A 'Registration at the commune of residence' form, if initial registration did not take place at a RAV centre <br>
 * Foreign nationals must also produce their permanent residence permit or a foreign national identity card <br>
 4. After this interview the unemployed will be assigned a personal advisor from the Regional Employment Centre. <br>
 5. The personal advisor will provide the unemployed with the necessary support during the job search in regularly scheduled consultations.

 ## TO-BE Digitalized Process
 ![](https://github.com/DigiBP/digibp-appenzell/blob/master/ProcessTOBE.PNG)

+1. The person affected gets unemployed and reports the state via app to the Regional Employment Centre (REC/RAV).
+2. The unemployed can upload the necessary forms right away
+* For the registration, a valid Social Security Number (AHV) number is required
+2. The process checks for the latest unemployment date, if any, to determine if the unemployed qualifies for insurance coverage
+3. Based on age, gender and insurance coverage the process defines if the registration is eligible and complete
+4. If the registration is eligible and complete, the unemployed gets an automized notification via email
+5. If the unemployed is not eligible, the process ends here
+3. Registration of personal data.
+The following documents are required:
+* An OASI-IV insurance certificate or health insurance card <br>
+* Official piece of personal identification <br>
+* Residence certificate or a residence confirmation from your commune of residence <br>
+* A 'Registration at the commune of residence' form, if initial registration did not take place at a RAV centre <br>
+* Foreign nationals must also produce their permanent residence permit or a foreign national identity card <br>
+4. After this interview the unemployed will be assigned a personal advisor from the Regional Employment Centre. <br>
+5. The personal advisor will provide the unemployed with the necessary support during the job search in regularly scheduled consultations.

 ## Camunda Processes Step by Step Guide